jakewilliami/scripts/README.md

 ```
 alias <name_of_script>=". <name_of_script>"
 ```
 which will work for the most part.
-However, this causes session errors when you have options in your script (if you enter an invalid option, it will close your current session for [some](https://stackoverflow.com/questions/32418438/how-can-i-disable-bash-sessions-in-os-x-el-capitan) [reason](https://www.reddit.com/r/osx/comments/397uep/changes_to_bash_sessions_and_terminal_in_el/).).
+However, this causes session errors when you have options in your script (if you enter an invalid option, it will close your current session [for](https://stackoverflow.com/questions/32418438/how-can-i-disable-bash-sessions-in-os-x-el-capitan) some [reason](https://www.reddit.com/r/osx/comments/397uep/changes_to_bash_sessions_and_terminal_in_el/)).
 To get around this, I have added
 ```
 exec bash
 ```